Code-Institute-Submissions/elden-ring-memory-game/README.md

 #### Unresolved issue

 - When trying to shrink the game window manually to other dimensions, the design might look like broken.
-In order to resolve this problem, simply click the - "_**Reset**_" button on the bottom of the page.
+In order to resolve this problem, simply click the "_**Reset**_" button on the bottom of the page.
 If the problem still persists, refresh the page at the desired responsive dimension.
+- Since the card's images are generated as background images and placed in a "Button" tag, inserting the alt attribute cannot be an option as it is not supported by such a tag.
+- It is however, highly suggested to click the "_**Reset**_" button everytime the user wishes to go on a different screen size.
+- If the user speeds up the clicking time of each card, this can break the flow, so at that point, it is also suggested to Reset the game and start over again.

 ## Testing

 - The website itself was tested on Chrome, Safari and Firefox web browsers using a laptop computer.
 It was also designed to be responsive on a range of devices, using the Responsive setting on Chrome DevTools to simulate sizes.
 - To complete my testing phase, I ran it through Lighthouse in Chrome DevTools, both desktop, and mobile versions.
 - Due to some Google Chrome extensions, the tests were performed in Incognito Mode.
   The results are below: